dantodev/php-access-control/README.md

 If given object is null it only checks global roles.
 If given user is null it uses the default user.
+If parameter `check_extend_roles` is true (default: false) the given role is also checked against the extend roles of the roles the user has. (see issue #9)

 **Example:**
 ```php